Using Multi-line Digital Telephones

 The intercept tone indicates that you have dialed incorrectly or that the feature you've requested is not available on your terminal.
 The intercept tone sounds like a European klaxon siren.
 If you hear the intercept tone, hang up and dial again.
 If you hear the tone again, you can assume that your terminal is not able to complete the particular call you have requested.

 The Abbreviated Dialing feature provides access to pre-programmed telephone numbers that you call frequently.
-There are four ways that Abbreviated Dialing can save you time: You can program numbers or features into your Feature Directory; you can establish and use a Personal List; you can use a Group List that someone in your department has established for you; and, at the Medical Center, you can use System List.
+There are three ways that Abbreviated Dialing can save you time: You can program numbers or features onto an abbreviated dialing button; you can establish and use a Personal List; you can use a Group List that someone in your department has established for you.

 To Program or Reprogram an Entry onto an Abbreviated Dialing (AD) Button